jessicastockdale/genomicSIs/README.md

 * 'SI with coprimary' contains utility functions for the underlying statistical model including coprimary transmission.
 * 'SI with noncoprimary' contains equivalent utilities for a model with no coprimary transmission.
 * 'data_simulated' contains a simulated dataset which is ready to be used with the above code
+* 'simulation_study' contains code to run all simulation based analyses in the manuscript

  All code was prepared and tested under R version 4.1.0 (2021-05-18).
 Package dependencies are listed and will be automatically installed in *SI-from-clusters/set_up_analysis.R*